Marinated Seared Ahi Tuna

 - Optional: freshly chopped cilantro, green scallions, sesame seeds for garnish.

 - Optional: Sriracha mayo for drizzling, really good!

-- In a bowl, whisk together the first 7 ingredients to make a marinade.
-Towel dry tuna steaks and place in a glass or ceramic dish.
+- In a bowl, whisk together the first 7 ingredients to make the marinade.* Towel dry tuna steaks and place in a glass or ceramic dish.
 Pour marinade over the fish, turning to coat well throughout.
-Cover tightly and chill several hours to overnight; turn fish over at least once in the middle of marinade time.
+Cover tightly and chill several hours, up to overnight; turn fish over at least once in the middle of marinade time.

 - Heat 3 TB oil in a large heavy skillet – use aluminum or stainless steel; not nonstick, as it won't sear – until oil is smoking.
 Sear ahi steaks 1 1/2 minutes per side on high heat, taking care to flip carefully with a flat, steel spatula.
 (If your tuna is less than 1 1/2 inches thick, sear for only 1 minute per side.)